bitterjug/elm-experiment/readme.md

   In the end didn't do this.
 All the work is done at Result level

-Passing effects up from nested model handlers is ghastly.
+Passing effects up from nested model handlers is ghastly .
 I must be missing something?

 - So we intercept the update at Result level and ask the Input if it's action is one that should cause the data to be saved (i.e. is it a latch).
 Do this